Want to learn new ways to make extra money?

 Join the family to get updates from us and tons of cool freebies:

 Our number one goal at DollarSprout is to help readers improve their financial lives, and we regularly partner with companies that share that same vision.
 Some of the links in this post may be from our partners.
 Here’s how we make money.

-Having more space means spending more money to fill and decorate it.
-As a recovering pack rat, it also means more room for me to keep clutter even if it’s no longer useful.
+Having additional square footage means spending more to fill and decorate it.
+It also offers more room to keep and store clutter, including things that are no longer useful.

 Minimalist living may not be for everything, but it can help natural pack rats live freer, simpler lives.
 A common misconception about minimalist living is that it means having white walls and only two pairs of shoes.
 But that simply isn’t true.
 It’s really about living intentionally with clarity and purpose.

 It may be difficult to know where to start, but it is easy to ease into minimalist living with a little bit of help.

 What are the Benefits of Living a Minimalist Lifestyle?